rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 Daggers, including hatchets, kamas, and sickles, are small and easily concealable blades that can either be thrown or wielded in close-quarters combat.
 Daggers have the following properties:

 * **Concealable:** A dagger can be easily hidden.
-A creature searching for a dagger suffers threat on their Observation check.
+A creature searching for a dagger suffers disadvantage on their Observation check.
 * **Melee:** A dagger can be used to make a melee attack against a creature within 5 feet, inflicting 🩸 damage on a hit.
 * **Secondary:** A dagger can be used as a secondary weapon.
-* **Thrown:** A dagger can be thrown to make a ranged attack against a creature within 15 feet \(or 30 feet with threat\), inflicting 🩸 damage on a hit.
+* **Thrown:** A dagger can be thrown to make a ranged attack against a creature within 15 feet \(or 30 feet with disadvantage\), inflicting 🩸 damage on a hit.

 ### Dart

 Darts, including shurikens, are small weapons meant to be thrown.
 Darts have the following properties:

 * **Concealable:** A dart can be easily hidden.
-A creature searching for a dart suffers threat on their Observation check.
+A creature searching for a dart suffers disadvantage on their Observation check.
-* **Thrown:** A dart can be thrown to make a ranged attack against a creature within 20 feet \(or 50 feet with threat\), inflicting 🩸 damage on a hit.
+* **Thrown:** A dart can be thrown to make a ranged attack against a creature within 20 feet \(or 50 feet with disadvantage\), inflicting 🩸 damage on a hit.

 ### Fist-load Weapon

 Fist-load weapons, such as brass knuckles or cestus, are meant to enhance martial arts and unarmed combat.
 Fist-load weapons have the following properties:

 * **Concealable:** A fist-load weapon can be easily hidden.
-A creature searching for a fist-load weapon suffers threat on their Observation check.
+A creature searching for a fist-load weapon suffers disadvantage on their Observation check.
 * **Melee:** A fist-load weapon can be used to make a melee attack against a creature within 5 feet, inflicting 💢 damage on a hit.
 * **Secondary:** A fist-load weapon can be used as a secondary weapon.